 At a Glance

-- Tasks: Support preschool children with autism through tailored intervention programs and family education.
+- Tasks: Support preschool children with autism through tailored intervention programs and family collaboration.

-- Company: Join IWK Health, a leader in providing healthcare services to families in Nova Scotia.
+- Company: Join IWK Health, a leader in providing essential healthcare services to families in Nova Scotia.

 - Benefits: Enjoy flexible hours, competitive pay, and the chance to make a real difference in children's lives.

-- Why this job: Be part of a collaborative team dedicated to improving the lives of children and their families.
+- Why this job: Be part of a passionate team dedicated to innovative autism interventions and family-centred care.

 - Qualifications: Master's degree in relevant fields and experience with children with autism required.